binkley/modern-j/README.md

 * Be fairly strict about code hygiene.
 * Autoupdate dependencies, plugins, et al.
 * Download sources and javadocs for dependencies.
+* Basic logback testing support.
+* Prefer AssertJ to Hamcrest.
+Hamcrest is quite good, however using the latest Hamcrest version conflicts with Spring Boot, et al.

 ## TODO